BillMux/MakersBnb/README.md

 So I can be a host or a guest
 I would like to be able to sign up

+As a user
+So I can utilize the site
+I would like to log in

 As a host
 So that I can rent my property
 I would like to be able to list my place